 Due to the nature of the underlying algorithms of some model types and differences in billing, the bytes processed will not be calculated for some model types until after training is completed due to the complexity of calculating the initial estimate.

 BigQuery ML pricing example

 BigQuery ML charges are not itemized separately on your billing statement.
-If you have a BigQuery flat-rate plan, BigQuery ML charges are included in your flat-rate charges until December 31, 2019.
+For current models, if you have a BigQuery flat-rate plan, BigQuery ML charges are included.

 If you are using on-demand pricing, BigQuery ML charges are included in the BigQuery analysis (query) charges.